cdholmes/acgc-python/README.md

 ## Contents

 The acgc package includes the following sub-modules.
 Import these via `from acgc import <submodule>` or `import acgc.<submodule> as <alias>`.
-Example: `import acgc.gctools as gct`
+Example: `import acgc.gctools as gct`.

-- figstyle.py
+- **figstyle**
 Changes Matplotlib style to make figures closer to publication ready.
-- bstats.py
+- **stats**
-Bivariate statistics
+Collection of statistical methods.
+Useful functions include BivariateStatistics, line fitting methods (sma, sen, york), weighted statistics (wmean, wmedian, wcov, wcorr, etc.), partial_corr.
-- erroranalysis.py
+- erroranalysis
 Automatic error propagation through complex models
-- gctools.py
+- gctools
 Tools for handling GEOS-Chem model output
-- hytools.py
+- hytools
 Tools for running HYSPLIT and reading HYSPLIT output
-- icartt.py
+- icartt
 Tools for reading data in ICARTT format
-- igra.py
+- igra
 Tools for reading IGRA radiosonde data
-- map_scalebar.py
+- map_scalebar
 Add a length scale bar on a map
-- mettools.py
+- mettools
 Miscelaneous functions for PBL properties
-- modetools.py
+- modetools
 Visualization of eigenmode systems
-- partial_corr.py
-Partial correlation
-- sen_slope.py
-Compute Sen's (robust) slope estimator
-- smafit.py
+- nctools.py
-Standard Major Axis (SMA) line fitting, including robust methods and error analysis
+High-level functions for reading and writing netCDF files
-- solar.py
+- solar
 Solar zenith angle, declination, equation of time
-- time_tools.py
+- time_tools
 Functions for calculating with dates. e.g. converting dates to fractional years
-- wstats.py
-Weighted statistics. e.g. weighted mean, weighted R2, etc.
-- york.py
-York regression

-The following sub-modules are are less commonly used or replaced with other features of pandas, xarray and other packages.
-- boxcar.py
-Boxcar (running mean) filters
-- boxcarpoly.py
-Boxcar (running mean) polynomial fit
-- execfile.py
-Reproduces Python 2 "execfile" command in Python 3
-- nctools.py
-High-level functions for reading and writing netCDF files
-- loess.py
-LOESS locally weighted least squares fitting
-- tapply.py
-tapply function from R implemented in Python (Use groupby methods in pandas or xarray when possible.)

 ## Demos
 The [`demo`](./demo/) folder contains examples of how to accomplish common data analysis and visualization tasks, including using many of the functions within the `acgc` library.